-Over the last few decades there have been some astounding technological advances in the world of motorcycles.
-Wiz Bang electronics that rival fighter jet avionics, space age chassis construction, Italian built brakes that can stop a freight train and engine components constructed of rare elements - these are normal attributes for motorcycles on the showroom floor.
+Over the last few decades, there have been some astounding technological advances in the world of motorcycles.
+Wiz Bang electronics that rival fighter jet avionics, space-age chassis construction, Italian built brakes that can stop a freight train, and engine components constructed of rare elements—these are normal attributes for motorcycles on the showroom floor.
 In this day and age has the development of new technologies reached their crescendo?
-If you ask someone at the New Zealand based Duke Engines, you'd get a firm no. Duke may have the next evolutionary step in gas-burning engines that may see its way to motorcycles: the axial.
+If you ask someone at New Zealand-based Duke Engines, you'd get a firm no. Duke may have the next evolutionary step in gas-burning engines that may see its way to motorcycles: the axial.

 The Duke axial engine is arguably one of the most advanced gas-burning engines ever made, but has it come it too late?
 As we're constantly reporting on advances in electric power, is the gas engine done for good regardless of the engineering power?

 What is it?

 For 17 years Duke’s opus has been the axial engine.
 “Situated around, in the direction of, on, or along an axis,” that's the definition of axial, so you may be able to guess how this valveless, compact engine works.